 Sites may choose to upgrade to a premium sandbox, which contains the library configuration from your Alma and Primo VE production environment and holds the full amount of records as per your production environment license.
 With the February 2019 release, Ex Libris introduced a new premium sandbox policy.
+Premium sandboxes are automatically refreshed by Ex Libris twice a year, in February and August, on the Sunday after the Alma release on production environments.
 For information on the new policy, see Ex Libris New Premium Sandbox Policy: Frequently Asked Questions.

 You cannot mix grades of sandboxes.
 For example, if you have an Alma premium sandbox, you must also have a Primo VE premium sandbox.

 You cannot have both a standard sandbox and a premium sandbox simultaneously.

 The cloud sandbox environments are updated with the new Primo VE release two weeks before the general release to the production environments.
 For details, refer to the Alma Release Schedule.

 For collection discovery testing, the premium sandbox is required.

 For more details on working with your sandbox and Alma, see Alma Sandbox Environments.

 Multiple Sandboxes in a Collaborative Network